A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 Or, if someone behaves like an aristocrat (smug, arrogant, elitist, “high society”) and looks down on you, you’ll react in a specific way if you’re unconscious of this esteem need.

-You might feel small in comparison to this person, but then you’ll seek out someone else you can dominate to feel better about yourself (in an attempt to raise your internal esteem).
+You might feel small compared to this person, but then you’ll seek out someone else you can dominate to feel better about yourself (in an attempt to boost your self-esteem).

 Most of Our Behavior is Unconscious